ByCesarDev/tree-harvester/README.md

 ## **Compatibility**

-âœ… Compatible with most addons unless they alter block breaking or player interaction systems.
+✅ Compatible with most addons unless they alter block breaking or player interaction systems.
-âœ… Fully works in normal worlds and realms.
+✅ Fully works in normal worlds and realms.

 ## **Addon Packs**